c3lang/c3docs-old/docs/arrays.md

     foo(&x);

-When you want to initialize a fixed array without specififying the size, use the [*] array syntax:
+When you want to initialize a fixed array without specifying the size, use the [*] array syntax:

     int[3] a = { 1, 2, 3 };
     int[*] b = { 4, 5, 6 }; // Type inferred to be int[3]